Stick to football? Rashford proving to be as heroic on the field as he is off | Goal.com

 While Solskjaer's tactical change allowed United to build a solid base, it will be the forwards who will take most of the plaudits.

-Mason Greenwood, back in favour after his mysterious illness saw him miss out on the last three matches, stepped up having been selected ahead of Rashford to open the scoring in the first half with a fine angled finish across Peter Gulacsi.
+Mason Greenwood, back in favour after his mysterious illness saw him miss out on the last three matches, stepped up having been selected ahead of Rashford, opening the scoring in the first half with a fine, angled finish across Peter Gulacsi.

 It has been a difficult few weeks for Greenwood following his misdemeanour while on England duty and reports of him being punished by Solskjaer for continually turning up late to training - something that Solskjaer denies - but as he slid on his knees towards the empty Sir Alex Ferguson stand having become the youngest Englishman to score on his first Champions League start since Alex Oxlade-Chamberlain in 2011, there was a feeling of the the pressure being lifted off his teenage shoulders